prototypefund/Digital_Bargeld-docs/api-mint.rst

   * `bcsig_list`: List of the mint's blind signatures on the ordered new coins.

-  :status 202 Accepted: The revealed value was accepted, but the mint
-    requires more reveals.

   **Error Responses**:

   If the reveal is incomplete, the JSON object contains:

-  * `reveal_missing`: List of blinding keys with missing reveals from the customer.

   :status 400 Bad Request: Request parameters incomplete or malformed.
   :status 403 Forbidden: The signature `ssig` is invalid.
   :status 404 Not Found: The blinding key is not known to the mint.
   :status 409 Conflict: The revealed value was inconsistent with the commitment.

+     * `original_info`: signed information from /refresh/melt that conflicts with the current /refresh/reveal request.

   :status 410 Gone: A conflict occured, the money is gone.

+     * `conflict_info`: proof of previous attempt by the client to cheat

 .. http:get:: /refresh/link